ivokostovski/elevator-exercise/README.md

 - **React Testing Library** - Component testing utilities
 - **Coverage Reports** - Built-in coverage reporting

+I have implemented unit tests for both functions and some of the components, to show how I would do it in a real-world project.

 ## Code Style

 ### Naming Conventions